ChandanShanthkumar/P2-Attendance-system-Tech-saksham-edunet-/README.md

 # P2-Attendance-system-Tech-saksham-edunet-
-Internship completion project P2 Attandance management system
+Internship completion project P2 Attendance management system for successful execution please make a file  named photos with all photos uploaded then test the project in the same project directory and CSV file path.